kashif-flask/Social-media/README.md

 2. When you are chatting with someone, others person's messages won't be updated in real time you have to come out of chat box to see other person's message , maybe some changes can be done here to make real time update
 3. Again, i am not a web designer , so design formats are not so good ,maybe a little more designing make it near perfect.
 4. When someone comment on a post you can't reply to that reply ,you have to make a new comment, maybe allow user to make reply on a reply.
+5. I hosted on pythonanywhere but it provide very less space that's why I have removed video update option when hosting online, you can keep this property and host it on some other cloud server.
 ## Dependencies(main)
 1. Flask
 2. sqlite